MrSankofa/preworkTest/README.md

 10. Below your unordered list, create a tag that links to your LinkedIn
 11. The text for your a tag should read as LinkedIn.
 (If you don't have a LinkedIn profile create one)

+## Stuck?
+If at any point, you are stuck and unsure of how to proceed, feel free to google the error message that you are running into.
+We encourage our students to be autonomous and be resourceful in finding the right solution.
+During the course, we expect you to fully utilizing your peers, instructors and the internet!

 ## How Your Work Will Be Graded
 * Your final product will be assessed on how closely it matches with the Final Product Example image and completion of the steps above